History of CatZero

 The principals of engaging with young people in programmes designed to address health, education and personal needs within an educational, supportive and empowering environment brought further expansion of CatZero with programmes delivered in Grimsby, Immingham, Scunthorpe and Goole for young people aged between 16 and 24.
 Participation and results from these were overwhelmingly positive.

-CatZero started to work with local businesses to create a programme for young people who wanted to start up their own business.
-Working in groups and on a one to one basis over 12 weeks, CatZero supported young people to develop the necessary skills to allow them to build their dream into a reality.
-As part of the Blue Sky Entrepreneur Programme, Young people are introduced to banks, HMRC, accounting, business planning and meet with a range of local business people who can tell them first hand what it is like to work for yourself - the real stories.
+CatZero also started to work with local businesses to create a programme for people who wanted to start up their own business.
+Working in groups and on a one to one basis, CatZero supported young people to develop the necessary skills to allow them to build their dream into a reality.

 Work also started with North and North East Lincolnshire local authorities and local businesses to provide programmes in the Grimsby, Immingham and Scunthorpe areas as well as programmes being developed in the East Riding and specialist programmes being developed with local primary and secondary schools.

-CatZero continues to address the underlying challenges to each young person on an individual basis through a personalised programme, where the young person sets their own targets and in-depth support is provided to achieve these.
+CatZero continues to address the underlying challenges to each person on an individual basis through a personalised programme, where the participant sets their own targets and in-depth support is provided to achieve these.

 Here's what others have to say about CatZero: